Rings of tautological forms on moduli spaces of curves: Preliminaries

 We denote by $A^*$ the category whose objects are differentiable forms on a complex manifold.
 If \(\eta\) and \(\omega\) are differential forms on complex manifolds \(T\) and \(S\), respectively, then the morphisms \(\eta\to\omega\) in \(A^*\) are precisely those morphisms \(f:T\to S\) of the underlying manifolds for which \(f^*\omega = \eta\).

 We have a natural functor \(A^* \to \cat{CMan}\) given by sending a differential form to its underlying complex manifold.
 This functor turns \(A^*\) into a stack over \(\cat{CMan}\).

 When $\cX$ is a stack, a \emph{differential form} on $\cX$ is defined to be a morphism of stacks $\cX \to A^*$.
 For instance, differential forms on a complex manifold correspond bijectively to differential forms on the associated stack; differential forms on the stack \(\cM_g\) are differential forms that occur universally on the bases of families of genus \(g\) compact Riemann surfaces.
+The category $A^*(\cX)$ is a \emph{discrete} category: there are no $2$-morphisms between two differential forms on a given stack, apart from identity morphisms.
+Hence the notion of equality of differential forms makes sense.

 There are natural $d$-, $\partial$- and $\overline{\partial}$-operators on differential forms extending the usual ones, in particular we can talk about \emph{exact} and \emph{closed} differential forms.